emaxsaun/ai-art-style-generator/readme.md

 # Photobooth

-A simple web app that lets users upload a photo and generates art in various styles using the PuLID model, the PhotoMaker model, and the Face to Many model, using the Replicate API.
+A simple web app that lets users upload a photo and generates portrait art in various styles using the PuLID model, the PhotoMaker model, and the Face to Many model, using the Replicate API.

 Demo - https://ai-art-style-generator-production.up.railway.app/